dev-xo/remix-saas/README.md

 ## Support

-If you found the template useful, feel free to [Star ⭐ It](https://github.com/dev-xo/stripe-stack).
+If you found the template useful, support it with a [Star ⭐](https://github.com/dev-xo/stripe-stack)<br />
 It helps the repository grow and gives me motivation to keep working on it.
 Thanks you!

 ### Acknowledgments